For you ladies this post is for you, and for you guys who have special ladies in your life, that you really care about, you’ll want them to read!

 Anyways, I tried it and I had an awful experience.
 It was bulky, stiff, awkward plastic, I couldn’t get it in right, and I’ll say it, caused pain down in there.
 So yeah, hell no to that!
 My mom encouraged me several times for a year to give it a few more tries.
 I did maybe two more tries and yeah, notta.

-So my period life continued with tampons, because it was easy, convenient, comfortable and didn’t cause me anxiety from all the things.
+So my period life continued with tampons, because it was easy and convenient and didn’t cause me anxiety from all the things.

 Transitioning to the menstrual cup